Robot Holocaust: Cast

+Production

+Director Tim Kincaid stated he wanted to differentiate his film from the glut of post-apocalyptic films that came prior and showed Planet of the Vampires to his art and cinematography crew to saturate the movie with color.
+Most of the film was shot around the abandoned Brooklyn Navy Yard over the course of 15 days.
+Kincaid voiced hope the film would be the first in a series set in the post-apocalyptic world of New Terra and was interested in having the sequel set in space on board an abandoned space station.
+The sequel ultimately was never made.

 Release

 The film received a direct-to-video issuing in the United States nine months later by Wizard Video.
 In 2001, MGM released an Amazon Exclusive VHS.

 MGM released the film in widescreen on Hulu.
 On November 29, 2018, Scorpion Releasing announced they would release the film on Blu-ray.

 Reception

 From contemporary reviews, a reviewer credited as "Lor." of Variety reviewed the Wizard Video VHS on January 8, 1987.
 "Lor." felt the film "lacks the production values and large-scale set-pieces required of a theatrical action pic, but is a suitable entry for home video fans."
-The review went on to note that "The Robot designs are intriguing" while the "Monsters are disappointing" noting the giant worms as hand puppets. while the acting was "mainly deadpan, except for the beautiful Angelika Jager, camping it up as the villainess."
+The review went on to note that "The Robot designs are intriguing" while the "Monsters are disappointing" noting the giant worms as hand puppets; while the acting was "mainly deadpan, except for the beautiful Angelika Jager, camping it up as the villainess."